svg153/notes/youtube_PeladoNerd_Kubernetes-Multi-Cluster-con-KELSEY-HIGHTOWER.md

   - Lo bueno que tiene que vale para muchos sistemas y conectarlos.
   - 3 niveles (decide ownership and behavior): cloud providers control plane, terraform module, HCL files.

-> _When you say infrastructure is code and you own the resource, then you code is nothing more a mere sugestion and you are going to lose the synchrony between your logic and the actual logic of your provider_
+> _When you say infrastructure is code and you own the resource, then you code is nothing more a mere suggestion and you are going to lose the synchrony between your logic and the actual logic of your provider_

 Kubernetes se basa en la **Promised Theory**, _Tell me what you want and I will do whatever it takes to get you there_